Checklists

 2. Executing Checks

-When it comes to executing the checklist we have just created, since this is an ‘Ad Hoc’ type checklist, we can do this in a couple of different ways:
+When it comes to the basic scheduling and executing of the checklist we have just created, since this is an ‘Ad Hoc’ type checklist, we can do this in a couple of different ways:

 • We can schedule the checklist.
 This can be done in the ‘Schedule’ section of the ‘Checklists’ menu in Control Center.